purescript/purescript.github.io/src/posts/2014-03-09-First-Steps.markdown

     > :t multiples
     [Prim.Number]

 Now we need to find the sum of the `multiples` array, to complete the solution.

-There is no `sum` function in the Prelude, but we can write one for ourselves, using the `foldl` combinator from `Data.Array`:

-    > let sum = foldl (+) 0

-`foldl` takes a function for combining values, and an initial value, and combines all values in an array, moving from left to right.

-We can try our new function on a few small arrays:

-    > sum []
-    0
+We can use the `sum` function from the `Data.Foldable` module:

-    > sum [1,2,3]
+    > :i Data.Foldable
-    6

-Finally, let's use the `sum` function to find the sum of the `multiples` array:
+Now, let's use the `sum` function to find the sum of the `multiples` array:

     > sum multiples
     233168